m-expunged/guacamole-sharp/README.md

-# GuacamoleSharp
+# guacamole-sharp

-GuacamoleSharp is a C# replacement of the Apache Guacamole server-side Java servlet.
+guacamole-sharp is a C# replacement of the Apache Guacamole server-side Java servlet.
 It is intended for customizable integration of Apache Guacamole into existing frontend projects with their own user and connection management.

-Like the official Java guacamole-client **guacamole-common**, GuacamoleSharp makes use of the guacamole-protocol and is intended to be used with **guacamole-common-js** (frontend client) and **guacd** (server-side proxy) by Apache.
+Like the official Java guacamole-client **guacamole-common**, guacamole-sharp makes use of the guacamole-protocol and is intended to be used with **guacamole-common-js** (frontend client) and **guacd** (server-side proxy) by Apache.
 Check out the [Apache Guacamole Docs](https://guacamole.apache.org/doc/gug/) for detailed information.

 Inspired by Vadim Pronin's [guacamole-lite](https://github.com/vadimpronin/guacamole-lite).

 ## Usage

-While not strictly required, the intended use of GuacamoleSharp is with Docker.
+While not strictly required, the intended use of guacamole-sharp is with Docker.

 ### Quick rundown